Igros Moshe: Overview

-Rabbi Moshe Feinstein was recognized during his lifetime as the posek hador, the final decisor in halakhic queries, by much of the world's Orthodox Jewish community, due to his reputation as a talmid chacham with profound knowledge in all areas of Torah.
+Moshe Feinstein was recognized during his lifetime as the posek hador, the final decisor in halakhic queries, by much of the world's Orthodox Jewish community, due to his reputation as a talmid chacham with deep knowledge in all areas of Torah.
 The most difficult questions were often mailed to him.
 In 1959, a compilation of these questions related to the laws of Orach Chaim were printed in the first volume of Igros Moshe.
 Later volumes were printed over the next twenty five years, with the publishing of the sixth volume in c.
 1985.
 The remaining two volumes were published posthumously, largely based on manuscripts, with the final printing in 2011.
 Altogether, the series includes thousands of responsa.
 In addition, an index titled Yad Moshe was published, listing different ideas and where one can find relating halakhos in the Igros Moshe.
-His son-in-law, Rabbi David Tendler, translated some of Igros Moshe in a work titled Responsa of Rav Moshe Feinstein: translation and commentary.
+His son-in-law, Rabbi David Tendler, translated some of Igros Moshe in Responsa of Rav Moshe Feinstein: translation and commentary.

-"Explosives in his writings"
+Visit from Begin

-On Israeli Prime Minister Menachem Begin's trip to the United States in 1977, he visited Rabbi Feinstein in his apartment in New York.
-Also present at the meeting were Rabbis Yitzchak Hutner and Yaakov Kamenetsky, also senior Haredi rabbis in the United States.
-Prior to Begin's arrival at the meeting, his security agents combed Rabbi Feinstein's apartment, searching for weapons or explosives that may have been planted there to harm the prime minister.
-Upon seeing this, Rabbi Hutner wittily remarked that if they were searching for explosives, they would "only find them in the writings of our host!"
-He was referring to the creative and novel ideas and decisions (chidushim) - which are sometimes referred to as bombs - that Rabbi Feinstein had penned in Igros Moshe.
+On Israeli Prime Minister Menachem Begin's trip to the United States in 1977, he visited Feinstein in his apartment in New York.
+Also present at the meeting were Yitzchak Hutner and Yaakov Kamenetsky, also senior Haredi (ultra-orthodox) rabbis in the United States.
+Before Begin arrived his security agents combed Feinstein's apartment for weapons or explosives that may have been planted there to harm the prime minister.
+Upon seeing this, Hutner said that if they were searching for explosives, they would "only find them in the writings of our host!"
+He was referring to the creative and novel ideas and decisions (chidushim) that Feinstein had penned in Igros Moshe.